 By now you probably have a good idea of where you should reduce spending in order to really see success.
-While this step is one of the hardest due to the discipline, once you get into the habit of knowing what not to purchase, your finances have a chance to stabilize and grow.
+While this step is one of the hardest due to the discipline it requires, once you get into the habit of knowing what not to purchase, your finances have a chance to stabilize and grow.

-If you work a full-time position you are probably paying into some sort of retirement.
+If you work a full-time job you are probably paying into some sort of retirement.
 Schedule an appointment with your retirement representative to ask questions such as: